-Staff are informed if papers need to be enlarged for particular children, or if other additional resources are required (e.g. pen grips, writing slopes, overlays etc).
+Staff are informed if papers need to be enlarged for children, or if other additional resources are required (e.g. pen grips, writing slopes, overlays etc).

-We have contact with Occupational Therapists, Physiotherapists, and specialist teachers for visual and hearing impairment when needed, to ensure that provision is effective and all children are able to access the curriculum.
+We have contact with Occupational Therapists, Physiotherapists, and specialist teachers for visual and hearing impairment when needed, to ensure that provision is effective, and all children can access the curriculum.